Cale-Torino/WinTAK_Simple_Usage_Plugin/README.md

 A simple plugin showing a few of the basic components which can be utilized when you develop a plugin for **WinTAK**

-Old doxygen documentation has been uploaded to my website [here](https://iq-blue.com/WinTAK_SDK_Documentation/Doc/html).
+Old doxygen documentation has been added.

+You can also see it on my website [here](https://iq-blue.com/WinTAK_SDK_Documentation/Doc/html).

 Youtube example video can be found [coming soon]().